Home » Free Resources » »

 Factors Influencing Process Capability

-Several factors influence the capability of a process.
+Several factors influence a process’s capability.
 Controlling these factors is necessary to improve quality and meet the required specifications.
 While the example below refers to manufacturing, the same principles apply to all industries today.

 Factors include: